uvodohq/planum/README.md

 <div align="center">

-# Planum - A React UI Kit for Uvodo Design System
+# Planum (beta) - A React UI Kit for Uvodo Design System

 Planum UI is a React component library with 20+ components based on TypeScript and Uvodo Design System.